top of page

 The port of entry in Trinidad for sea shipments is usually Port Lisas in Couva.
 Once your items are unstuffed from the container (the time for this can vary) you'll be notified by the shipper and its time to start the importation process.
 You can do this yourself or use a broker.

-We chose to use a broker because in both instances the items were large and transportation to the shipyard needed to be organised as well.
+We generally chose to use a broker because in most instances the items were large and transportation to the shipyard needed to be organised as well.
 We provided the broker with the yacht registration, authorisation to clear, the commercial invoice, bill of lading and captains passport, and they took care of everything else.

 Importing Yacht in Transit items in your luggage